SimonPoparda/HR-data-analysis/README.md

 - Load data from .CSV file to MS SQL SERVER Database
 - Clean the data using SQL Queries (data standardization, changing data types, etc. using: UPDATE, ALTER, CASE, subqueries, VIEWS)
 - Perform Exploratory Data Analysis using SQL Queries
-- Connect with MS SQL SERVER Database using PowerBI and create visualization

 # Deployment
 ## Getting statistics for the channels